Are Indiana Vital Records Open to the Public?

 Yes.
 Death records in Indiana are considered public records and can be viewed and accessed by members of the public.

-How Do I Obtain Death Records In Indiana?
+How Do I Obtain Death Records in Indiana?

 - The State in which the death occurred